Steve Winwood Rolls with It

 "I started to pick up tunes, using various instruments left around the house: double bass, drum kit, piano," he told a packed audience at an afternoon clinic held at Cafe 939—one of several appearances during his visit to Berklee.
 That evening, he played a sold-out gig at the Berklee Performance Center, the next night, he joined student Rebecca Muir onstage to perform his hit "Roll with It" during the commencement concert, and at the commencement ceremony the following morning he received an honorary doctorate from the college.
 Winwood, who is currently on tour for his new album Nine Lives with Tom Petty and the Heartbreakers, told the rapt group at the clinic how he got into the business.

 Growing up near Birmingham, England, he pursued guitar and piano lessons.
 But playing dual instruments didn't sit well with the principal of the Birmingham Midland Institute, which Winwood attended briefly.
 "He didn't like the fact that I was playing piano and guitar," Winwood recalled.
 When asked what kind of music he liked, Winwood got an even icier reception.
 "I said, 'I like Igor Stravinksy, Fats Domino, and Ray Charles.'
 In Europe and England, music education was very traditional.
 It was quite frowned upon to even consider the seriousness of anyone like Fats Domino or Ray Charles.
-Now, it's probably OK, but in the early '60s, it was not accepted. said, 'Either forget Fats Domino and Ray Charles or leave the college."
+Now, it's probably OK, but in the early '60s, it was not accepted.
+[The principal] said, 'Either forget Fats Domino and Ray Charles or leave the college."

 That was Winwood's cue to do the latter.
 "As it happened, I had a few gigs around town.
 It was just what I needed to get out," he said.
 Winwood, of course, had an early start to his career, joining the Spencer Davis Group at age 15, then going on to form Traffic and later Blind Faith, and ultimately launching a wildly successful solo career, which continues to this day.